jacknaughton/mafia/README.md

-# murder
+# mafia
-Based on the card game, Murder.
+Based on the card game, Mafia.